 People on the waiting list are encouraged to email [email protected] at any time if their contact details change.
 It is important that we have up-to-date contact information because if we cannot make contact, patients may be removed from the waiting list.

 We are currently validating referrals of the longest wait patients.
-However, we intend to seek the views of the transgender community later this year on other prioritisation criteria to understand if there could be reasons why some referrals should be prioritised for a first specialist assessment sooner than others.
+However, we intend to seek the views of the transgender community on other prioritisation criteria to understand if there could be reasons why some referrals should be prioritised for a first specialist assessment sooner than others.

 The chart below sets out the number of new referrals received by quarter between January 2013 and 31 August 2021.
 Overall 74 percent of the referrals are for trans women and 26 percent are for trans men.
 The number of people referred to the waitlist increased by over 160 percent between October 2018 and 30 September 2020.

-As at 31 August 2020, there were 242 referrals for a first specialist assessment on the Active list for the Service.
-Of these, 25 people have or will be offered a first specialist assessment this year.
+As at 31 October 2020, there were 244 referrals for a first specialist assessment on the Active list for the Service.
+Of these, 29 people have or will be offered a first specialist assessment this year.
 More people could be offered an assessment later this year or early 2021.
 Following delays due to Covid-19 five surgeries were performed in 2020, one surgery was performed in 2021 so far with two more are scheduled by the end of the year.